 To plant perennials in summer, avoid days where the temperature is very high, which would lead to more watering in volume and frequency.

 You’ll indeed have to ensure the soil never dries up, because the plant has very low stocks of water.
-Its roots haven’t yet dug deep into the ground to find water on their own.
+Roots haven’t yet dug deep into the ground to find water on their own.
+Mulch greatly helps reduce evaporation.

 Those that bloom in spring are planted in fall.